sikaeducation/curriculum/101/standards/build-simple-web-apps/topics/basic-js/README.md

 ## JavaScript Functions

 Functions are a way to group a multiple commands in JavaScript.
-You can save save variables, read things from the web page, or write them to the web page inside of functions.
+You can save inputs to variables, read things from the web page, or write them to the web page inside of functions.

 ```js
 // This part says what the function does